 For people who can't ingest garlic in their diets or the Jungle Juice due to sensitive digestion or even little kids who don't like the taste, you can get it into the system another way....

-We absorb a lot via our skin and through the soles of our feet is very effective.
-So what you do is get some coconut oil (about 30ml) in a bowl and crush 1 clove of garlic for a child or 2 cloves for an adult and stir it around a little, then on nice clean feet, apply this oil and pop socks on.
+We absorb a lot via our skin and so absorption through the soles of our feet is very effective.
+So, what you do is get some coconut oil (about 30ml) in a bowl and crush one clove of garlic for a child or two cloves for an adult and stir it around a little.
+Then on nice clean feet, apply this oil and pop socks on.
 Leave overnight or all day if possible.
 It will go right through your system, you will even smell garlic on your breath the next day even without eating it!

 DON'T PUT GARLIC STRAIGHT ONTO FEET WITHOUT MIXING IN OIL- IT CAN BURN!